SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 ### When will SLWatchdog take action?

 In Windows Task Manager, the DataMiner processes all have names starting with “SL”.
-SLWatchdog will take action in the following cases:
+SLWatchdog will take action in either of the following cases:

-- when a DataMiner process has disappeared from the list of running processes, or
+- When a DataMiner process has disappeared from the list of running processes.

-- when an anomaly has been detected in a DataMiner process.
+- When an anomaly has been detected in a DataMiner process.

 #### When a DataMiner process has disappeared